 1. How does California law define “service dog fraud”?

-Under California law, people are guilty of service dog fraud if they knowingly and fraudulently represent themselves, either verbally or in writing, to be the owner or trainer of a:
+Under California law, you are guilty of service dog fraud if you knowingly and fraudulently represent yourself, either verbally or in writing, to be the owner or trainer of a:

 - guide dog,

 - “fraudulently” means that you are acting with bad faith, a lack of integrity, or moral turpitude,2

 - a “guide dog” is a trained seeing-eye dog for the blind,3

 - a “signal dog” is a dog trained for alerting a deaf person, or anyone whose hearing is impaired, to intruders or sounds,4 and